yamini-Krishna/bootcamp/figure-captions-extraction/Readme.md

-# 🧬 PubMed Figure Caption Entity Extractor (FCE)
+# PubMed Figure Caption Extractor (FCE)

-This project fetches articles from PubMed Central (PMC), parses figure captions, and extracts key biological entities using the BERN2 API.
-It supports both **CLI** and **FastAPI** usage, with export options in CSV and JSON.
+This tool fetches articles from PubMed Central (PMC) by PMCID, extracts figure captions and related metadata, annotates biomedical entities, and exports the data to CSV/JSON.
+It supports both CLI and REST API usage.

 ---